-- 1. With a goniometer, measure a 60° knee bend and place a chair in a position to allow the athlete's buttocks to lightly touch at that depth. - 2.
-The athlete places the heel of the foot on the cord at a position so the D-ring of the handle is aligned with the knee joint line to remove slack from the cord. - 3.
-Tension is set by pulling the cord handle to the waist line and holding.
-Having the athlete hook their thumb around their pant line is helpful in maintaining tension on the - 4.
-Two fingers of the opposite hand are allowed to lightly touch another chair back for balance
+- Supplies: Sport Cord (Topper Sports Medicine, black cord) Goniometer Stopwatch - Description: The Athlete will perform single knee bends with cord resistance to 60° at a cadence of 1 second up and 1 second down for a goal of 3 minutes.
+The movement is between 30°-60° of flexion with the knee never fully straightening past 30° throughout the 3 minutes.
+To cue the athlete the depth of 60° the buttocks can lightly touch the seat of a chair or object.
+Two fingers are allowed for balance on a chair back. - Setup: 1.
+With a goniometer, measure a 60° knee bend and place a chair in a position to allow the athlete's buttocks to lightly touch at that depth.
+2. The athlete places the heel of the foot on the cord at a position so the D-ring of the handle is aligned with the knee joint line to remove slack from the cord.
+3. Tension is set by pulling the cord handle to the waist line and holding.
+Having the athlete hook their thumb around their pant line is helpful in maintaining tension on the cord.

-Technique:
+4. Two fingers of the opposite hand are allowed to lightly touch another chair back for balance

-The athlete must perform each repetition of a single knee bend without the following:
+Technique: The athlete must perform each repetition of a single knee bend without the following: